fishmcmuffins/D-Sides-TAS/README.md

 ## Viewing

 There are two ways to watch a TAS from this repository:
+ - Watch a recording or showcase of a TAS:
+    - [Beat Epilogue showcase](https://www.youtu.be/VxJJegTyc-w)
+    - [Final Goodbye Max% showcase](https://www.youtu.be/npSNabouT_4)
+    - recordings of Dark Sides: [1Dark](https://www.youtu.be/rKMGs8QMLB0), [4Dark](https://youtu.be/dEut86kWKAw), [5Dark](https://www.youtu.be/Ya6lxjrGoCI), [6Dark](https://www.youtu.be/SUo2iC8UY3o), [7Dark](https://youtu.be/cHdfAiX2-nw)
+    - recordings of museum levels: [Old 8Ds Mashup](https://youtu.be/6_0hd2D_KSw)
  - Run a TAS file on your PC by following these steps:
     1. Download the dependencies:
       - the game [Celeste](celestegame.com) and modloader [Everest](https://everestapi.github.io/)
       - the mod [CelesteTAS](https://gamebanana.com/tools/6715) and its required dependencies
-      - current patch of the mod [Monika's D-Sides](https://gamebanana.com/mods/150759) (v4.79 as of 2025 May 7) and its required dependencies
+      - current patch of the mod [Monika's D-Sides](https://gamebanana.com/mods/150759) (v4.80 as of 2025 June 5) and its required dependencies
       - for the Final Goodbye Platinum, the mod [Platinum Strawberry Asset Pack](https://gamebanana.com/mods/442093)
     2. Download a copy of this repository.
 There's a button in the green Code menu above the timestamp column.
     3. Select a TAS file (either open it in Studio or copy its contents into `Celeste.tas` in your Celeste directory), then press the "Start/Stop TAS" bind in Celeste.
- - Watch a recording or showcase of a TAS:
-    - [Beat Epilogue showcase](https://www.youtu.be/VxJJegTyc-w)
-    - [Final Goodbye Max% showcase](https://www.youtu.be/npSNabouT_4)
-    - recordings of Dark Sides: [1Dark](https://www.youtu.be/rKMGs8QMLB0), [4Dark](https://youtu.be/dEut86kWKAw), [5Dark](https://www.youtu.be/Ya6lxjrGoCI), [6Dark](https://www.youtu.be/SUo2iC8UY3o), [7Dark](https://youtu.be/cHdfAiX2-nw)
-    - recordings of museum levels: [Old 8Ds Mashup](https://youtu.be/6_0hd2D_KSw)

 ## Contributing